 Then walk through town and browse the shops.
 You’ll find t-shirts and casual wear at Solanki’s, and if you want him to run you up a dress or a beach wrap. he has a tailor’s shop at the back.
 Further on, there’s the market where you can usually find papaya, water melon, bananas and pineapple.
 At the back, there’s a handicraft shop that offers things like tapa cloth, wooden bowls and shell necklaces.
 The market is behind the Town Council which you’ll recognise by the two extraordinary carved stone lions – a unique piece of municipal decoration in the South Pacific!

 A bit further on the Hot Bread Kitchen sells fresh bread, buns and cheese rolls; Chhaganlal’s store is crammed with fabric, fishing lines, stationery, and a little section of tourist items that are fun if you’re looking for a souvenir.
-At the end of town the green Waterfront Building houses Bula Re, another good restaurant where you can eat or just have a fruit juice or an iced coffee.
+At the end of town the green Waterfront Building houses one of the best restaurants in town, Surf and Turf, where you can eat or just have a fruit juice or an iced coffee.
+It’s run by Vijendra Kumar who has worked as a chef in some of Fiji’s top resorts, and opened his own highly popular place in 2007.

 There’s lots more… but you’ll discover it all for yourself.
 J Hunter Pearls sell beautiful pearl jewellery made from their own pearl farm in Savusavu Bay; Karen Bower’s shop in the Copra Shed has a range of paintings by local artists (herself included); and beside her is Koleta’s shop which has local crafts, some attractive clothes and good postcards; Solanki’s and Chhaganlal’s both have a wide array of materials, t-shirts and small souvenirs.